Chapter 5: The Seal and the Mark

 The mark of the beast is Sunday worship enforced by law.

-The seal of God is seventh-day Sabbath kept by faith.
+The seal of God is the seventh-day Sabbath kept by faith.

-The question of who enforces the mark (and through what mechanism) is examined in Chapter 12.
+The question of who enforces the mark, and through what mechanism, is examined in chapter 11.

 "And the times of this ignorance God winked at; but now commandeth all men every where to repent."